 Why There Are No Measurements In This DIY Truck Bed Camper Guide

 This tutorial is to be used as a guide to help you build a truck topper camper.
-I have not included measurements or exact plans because almost all makes and models of trucks have different truck bed measurements and truck canopies come in all sorts of different shapes as well, which could affect what you can and can’t build in your truck bed camper.
-You need to measure your truck bed accurately and use its measurements to create your own truck topper camper plans.
+I have not included measurements or exact plans because almost all makes and models of trucks have different pickup truck bed measurements and truck canopies come in all sorts of different shapes as well, which could affect what you can and can’t build in your truck bed camper.
+You need to accurately measure your truck bed and use its measurements to create your truck topper camper plans.

 The Basic Supplies We Ordered To Start Our Truck Camper Build

 My husband already had the lumber we needed as well as plenty of screws.
 We had mattresses and other essential camping gear from our minivan camper.
-So what you see in the picture above is the bulk of what we bought for this build plus a few more items for the water set up and the table.
+So what you see in the picture above is the bulk of what we bought for this build, plus a few more items for the water set up and the table.

 A few necessary supplies you will need to build your camper beyond lumber and screws

 - Some type of small metal container to use as a sink–we used this

 - Nylon Poly tubing for the fresh water.